patrickkunka/mixitup/README.md

 ##### Building a modern JavaScript application?

 You may wish to use MixItUp 3's new "dataset" API.
-When using dataset, MixItUp will act as the "view" layer of your UI component — allowing you to interface purely via your data model, and avoiding interaction with the DOM entirely.
+Dataset is designed for use in API-driven JavaScript applications, and can be used instead of DOM-based methods such as .filter(), .sort(), .insert(), etc. When used, insertion, removal, sorting and pagination can be achieved purely via changes to your data model, without the uglyness of having to interact with or query the DOM directly.

 For more information check out our [--website pending--]() tutorial.